-This page looks in detail at how certain AASB standards affect specific elements of annual financial reporting and provides information in response to questions about charities' annual financial reporting.
+This page looks in detail at how certain Australian Accounting Standards Board (AASB) standards affect specific elements of annual financial reporting and provides information in response to questions about charities' annual financial reporting.
 It also outlines the impact of changes to AASB standards.

-Changes to the ACNC Regulation 2013 mean that charities preparing special purpose financial statements (SPFS) now have the option to apply the simplified disclosure requirements in AASB 1060 General Purpose Financial Statements – Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities.
+Changes to the Australian Charities and Not-for-profits Commission Regulations 2022 (Cth) (the ACNC Regulations) mean that charities preparing SPFS have the option to apply the simplified disclosure requirements in AASB 1060 General Purpose Financial Statements – Simplified Disclosures for For-Profit and Not-for-Profit Tier 2 Entities.

 This option applies for the disclosure of key management personnel compensation only for the 2022 reporting period onwards and for all other disclosures from the 2023 reporting period onwards.